Mongol Rally Vehicle Rules

 4 wheels of semi-wonder

-And no, that doesn’t mean a small 4x4, or your Dad’s old Mercedes.
-1000cc or less.
+The sort of car you can fix with gaffer tape and a hammer.
+That doesn’t mean a small 4x4, or your Dad’s old Mercedes.
 Crap.
 Fixable with a hammer.
 Got it?

 2 wheels of destiny